ChrisH2727/Milestone-3/README.md

 <h1>8.
 Disclaimer </h1>

-While the requirements for this project are based on an actual requirement, for security reasons, the information regarding radioactive sources is fictitious
+While the requirements for this project are based on an actual needs, for security reasons, the information regarding radioactive sources and users is fictitious.